Z Score – Definition and How to Use

 The z-score and table allows you to compare the results of a test or survey to a “normal” population (i.e. the mean).
 To achieve a “normal” distribution your sample needs to be drawn randomly to ensure it is representative and it is a large sample (i.e. over 100 as an absolute minimum).
 The z-score indicates how your test result compares to the population’s mean for the success metric.

 Consider we have a test result which generates a z score of 1.59.
-To find the percentage value to the left of a positive z score we use the table below which uses decimal figures to display the percentage of the area below the test score.
+To find the percentage value to the left of a positive z score we use the table below.
+It uses decimal figures to display the percentage of the area below the test score.

-Look down the left-hand side column to find the one decimal place z-score (1.5) and then look up the second decimal place along the top of the table (.09).
-Then look across the table to where they converge and you will see a z-score of 0.94408.
+Look down the left-hand side column to find the one decimal place z-score (1.5).
+Then look up the second decimal place along the top of the table (.09).
+Finally, look across the table to where they converge and you will see a z-score of 0.94408.

 Standard Normal Distribution: Area to the Left of Z score

 This corresponds to 94.41% of the standard normal distribution being below (to the left) of the test score.
 That’s because we multiply the decimal value by 100 to get the percentage and round up to the nearest two decimal places.

 There is a easy way of remembering what proportion of the area under the curve is accounted for by different standard deviations from the mean (0).